-There are currently 114 Local Geological Sites recorded in Greater Lincolnshire.
-Of these, 18 are recorded as being in positive conservation management with many only needing minimal management to maintain this status.
-A further 32 sites are recorded as being in negative conservation management and require further action to ensure that they can be brought up to a satisfactory condition.
-There are also a number of sites (64) which have not been surveyed recently because access has not been possible for a variety of reasons.
+There are currently 100 Local Geological Sites recorded in Greater Lincolnshire, with 39 surveyed in the last 10 years.
+Of these, 10 are recorded as being in positive conservation management, often only needing minimal management to maintain this status.
+There are also a number of sites (9) which have not been surveyed recently because access has not been possible for a variety of reasons.
 The condition of these sites is unknown.